facebookarchive/python-instagram/README.md

 authentication, subscriptions, and update processing.
 To try it out:

   * Download bottle if you don't already have it: pip install bottle
+  * Download bottle-session if you don't already have it: pip install bottle-session
   * Set your redirect URI to 'http://localhost:8515/oauth_callback' in your dev profile
   * Open up sample\_app.py, update it with your client\_id and secret, and set redirect URI to 'http://localhost:8515/oauth_callback'
   * Run the file; it will host a local server on port 8515.